-The lightning season that is currently occurring in many parts of the world, brings lightning safety and lightning protection to “front of mind”.
-Numerous lightning-related events internationally, including many associated deaths and injuries, highlights the safety and ;protection risks associated with lightning.
+The lightning season that is currently occurring or approaching in many parts of the world, brings lightning safety and lightning protection to “front of mind”.
+Numerous lightning-related events internationally, including many associated deaths and injuries, highlights the safety and protection risks associated with lightning.
 Many applications, including those in mining, oil & gas (petrochemical), airports/aviation and other transportation systems (such as railways), renewable energy (such as PV and wind plants), as well as large conventional power and industrial plants and outdoor sporting and recreational facilities, all present particular lightning-related challenges as “complex applications”.

 These challenges were noted by Ian McKechnie, CEO of project and engineering advisors and solutions provider Engenamic, who commented that “the complexity of these applications, insofar as lightning safety and lightning protection is concerned, arises from a combination of particular factors.
 These include, for example, that such sites typically have relatively exposed persons, infrastructure, equipment and systems, often over an extended area.
 These sites also typically include a diverse and complex range of people, systems, technologies and interfaces within a dynamic and constantly changing environment, as well as application and site specific factors such as possible presence of hazardous locations and particular site conditions”.